chevere/docs/reference/Chevere/Interfaces/Breadcrumb/BreadcrumbInterface.md

 ### withAddedItem()

-Return an instance with the specified string item added.
+Return an instance with the specified added item.

 **Parameters**